Prag8855/aab/content/guides/first-bank-account-in-germany.md

 You don't need a German bank.
 You can use a bank in any EU country.
 Your money is safe with any EU bank: it's always insured up to 100,000€.[^8]

-There are only two differences:
+There are a few differences:

 - **Foreign [[IBAN]]**
     IBAN discrimination is illegal, but it still happens.[^45] Some businesses refuse foreign bank account numbers ([[IBAN]]).
 If your IBAN does not start with "DE", you might get an error.
 If you can, choose a bank that gives you a German IBAN.